National Bohemian hasn’t been made in Baltimore for decades. Not that anyone seems to care.

 f course, nothing good lasts forever.

 Yet all the while, the “King of Beers” was brewing in the Midwest.
-For years, Budweiser’s Anheuser-Busch and companies like it had been building larger factories and expanding nationally, making more and more beer for less and less.
-Advertising campaigns of the day told the next generation that big suds were in and, before long, American tastes began to change.
+For years, Budweiser’s Anheuser-Busch had been building larger factories and already expanded nationally, making more and more beer for less and less.
+Advertising campaigns of the day told the next generation that big suds were in, and before long, American tastes began to believe them.

-Just like during the turn of the previous century, local breweries began to merge in order to make ends meet.
+Just like during the turn of the previous century, local breweries started merging in order to make ends meet.
 National Brewing had been in the red for years when it consolidated with the parent company of Canada’s Carling Breweries in 1975.
 They shut down the Canton brewery, moving production to a more modern plant in Halethorpe.
 Within a few short years, it was sold again, and then again.

-After attempts at an “ice” version—shudder—the last Boh brewed in Baltimore rolled off the line two weeks before Thanksgiving 1996, meeting a similar fate as the city’s once-prolific Pikesville Rye Whiskey—a shell of its former self, with production moved out-of-state.
+Finally, after attempts at an “ice” version—shudder—the last Boh brewed in Baltimore rolled off the line two weeks before Thanksgiving in 1996, meeting a similar fate as the city’s once-prolific Pikesville Rye Whiskey—a shadow of its former self, with production moved out-of-state.

 A couple years before the beer’s demise, the late Nacho Mama’s owner turned his Mexican restaurant into a shrine to National Bohemian, incorporating Mr. Boh into his own sombrero-ed mascot and covering the place with a panoply of memorabilia.
 He even retrofitted a 1951 Willys Jeep into a red-and-white Boh-mobile, stitching the character’s likeness into its Italian-leather seats.

-“On our wedding day, there was a pail in the limo next to us, full of Natty Boh,” says his wife, Jackie, who now runs the business.
+“On our wedding day, there was a pail of ice in the limo next to us, full of Natty Boh,” says McCusker’s wife, Jackie, who now runs the business.
 And when Scunny passed away in 2019?
-His pallbearers wore T-shirts featuring that one-eyed guy, now shedding a single tear.
+His pallbearers wore T-shirts featuring that one-eyed guy, his lower lid shedding a single tear.
 “Everybody toasted him with Boh.”

-For many Baltimoreans, like the McCuskers, National Bohemian still put the charm in Charm City.
+For Baltimoreans like the McCuskers, National Bohemian still put the charm in Charm City.
 It felt like home.
 It harkened back to simpler times.
 It didn’t matter that it wasn’t made here anymore.
-It’s an affection both ironic and genuine.
+An affection both ironic and genuine.

 Five years later, the beer stopped being brewed in Maryland.
 Then, two months before his death in 1999, it was swallowed up by Pabst.